percona/k8spsmdb-docs/docs/scaling.md

-The Operator versions 1.16.0 and higher will automatically expand such storage for you when you change the `replsets.<NAME>.volumeSpec.persistentVolumeClaim.resources.requests.storage` option in the Custom Resource.
+The Operator versions 1.16.0 and higher will automatically expand such storage for you when you change the `replsets.<NAME>.volumeSpec.persistentVolumeClaim.resources.requests.storage` and/or `configsvrReplSet.volumeSpec.persistentVolumeClaim.resources.requests.storage` options in the Custom Resource.

-!!! warning

-    Automated storage scaling by the Operator is in a technical preview stage and is not recommended for production environments.

 For example, you can do it by editing and applying the `deploy/cr.yaml` file: